Why should I consider Partial dentures?

 Could I have a dental bridge fitted straight after an extraction?

 Sorry, no. It can take up to six months for your gums to heal properly after an extraction.
-This means that you may need to have a temporary denture before the bridge is fitted to ensure there is no movement of adjacent, healthy teeth.
+This means that you may need to have a temporary denture before the bridge is fitted.
+This ensures there is no movement of adjacent, healthy teeth.

 How do I care for my denture?